Phenomenological constraints on light mixed sneutrino dark matter scenarios

+Let us turn to constraints from collider experiments.
 The upper bound of the invisible decay of the $Z$-boson is obtained at the LEP \cite{ALEPH:2005ab}:

-In our model, the $Z$-boson tends to decay invisibly to the lighter mixed sneutrino pair or the lightest neutralino pair.
-The invisible decay width of the Z boson to a pair of the sneutrinos is proportional to the sneutrino mixing angle:
+In our model, the $Z$-boson tends to decay invisibly to a lighter mixed sneutrino pair or a lightest neutralino pair.
+The invisible decay width of the $Z$-boson to a pair of sneutrinos is proportional to the sneutrino mixing angle: